Avengers: Endgame review -- Marvel's ultimate love letter to fans tops Infinity War

 Avengers: Infinity War's cliff-hanger ending left me fuming.
-Avengers: Endgame, in theaters now, picks up the pieces of that story with a completely satisfying conclusion that winds down over a decade of movies.
+The highly anticipated Avengers: Endgame, in theaters now, picks up the pieces of that story with a completely satisfying conclusion that winds down over a decade of movies.

 Last year's Infinity War revolved around bad guy Thanos' quest to "balance" the universe by wiping out half of all life with the snap of his finger (aka The Snapture).
 Endgame brings the focus back to the surviving Avengers as they fight to resurrect the lost.